Deep Cover (2025 film): Plot

+Kat wants to quit, believing Metcalfe is too dangerous, but Billings insists that they continue.
+They attempt to negotiate with dealer K-Lash for more cocaine, but she doesn't have any.
+Marlon tries to intimidate her but his bluffs are exposed, forcing them to flee.
+Billings arrives and is shown to be corrupt, blackmailing the trio.
+He is the only one who can prove their innocence, but Shosh arrives and kills him.
+Metcalfe is convinced that Billings had an informant.

+While disposing of Billings's body, the trio lose their vehicles during a police chase.
+Kat goes to a dinner party which is actually an intervention, given her sudden and secretive change in behaviour.
+Kat dramatically confesses to needing help while Marlon steals car keys, and Hugh defends the body from a neighbourhood dog.
+They drive away, meet Shosh and bury the body.

+Kat and Marlon learn that Metcalfe is having Billings' phone hacked and try to retrieve it, but it is a trap which exposes them as the informants.
+Fly takes them to a remote area and feigns killing them but lets them go, liking them and believing that Metcalfe went too far.
+The three consider fleeing the country but they are arrested by the police.

+Dawes learns the trio's real identities and is reluctant to file charges, but is under pressure to deliver major drug arrests.
+Kat suggests sending them in undercover to work Fly as an informant, since he trusts them and is disillusioned with Metcalfe.
+Fly wears a wire but as part of a drug exchange Metcalfe gives Fly to the Albanians for execution.
+The trio intervene, pretending to be undercover police officers to extract Fly.
+They succeed in the bluff and get Metcalfe to incriminate himself.
+The police rush in and make arrests, while Shosh kills Metcalfe to protect Fly and the trio.
+Fly, learning that they are improv actors, rewards them each with cash from Metcalfe's briefcase.

-Afterwards, Marlon's acting career takes off, Hugh pursues his real passion by opening a wine shop, and Kat's improv group becomes enormously popular, amid rumours of their undercover work.
+Afterwards, Marlon impresses a casting agent with his authenticity, Hugh pursues his passion by opening a wine shop, and Kat's improv group becomes immensely popular amid rumours of their undercover work.

 Production

 The film was announced in February 2024, with Tom Kingsley set to direct.
 It was based on an original story by Derek Connolly and Colin Trevorrow, and written by British comedy duo Ben Ashenden and Alexander Owen.
 The project was produced by Trevorrow through Metronome Film Co., alongside Walter F. Parkes and Laurie MacDonald, with Annys Hamilton serving as co-producer.

-The main cast—Bryce Dallas Howard, Orlando Bloom, Sean Bean, Nick Mohammed, Ian McShane, Paddy Considine, Sonoya Mizuno and Ben Rufus Green—was announced on 1 February 2024.
+The main cast—Bryce Dallas Howard, Orlando Bloom, Sean Bean, Nick Mohammed, Ian McShane, Paddy Considine, and Sonoya Mizuno—was announced on 1 February 2024.

 Principal photography began on 5 February 2024 in London.

 Release

 Deep Cover was released globally on Amazon Prime Video on 12 June 2025.

 The film premiered exclusively on the streaming platform as part of Prime Video's 2025 summer slate of original British productions.